laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 Optional parameters (filter fine tuning):
   - *padding* (float): extra padding for the filter ellipse relative the thresholded area ([0..1], default is 0.2, i.e. +20%),
-  - *cross_width* (int) = width of a cross-shaped pass-band cutout along the horizontal and vertical axes of the filter ellipse to pass (i.e. not filter) any remaining non-periodic content left over from the smooth/periodic decomposition (default is 0, i.e. no cross cutout),
+  - *cross_pass_band_width* (int) = width of a cross-shaped pass-band cutout along the horizontal and vertical axes of the filter ellipse to pass (i.e. not filter) any remaining non-periodic content left over from the smooth/periodic decomposition (default is 0, i.e. no cross cutout),
   - *pass_upper_left_lower_right_quadrants* (bool): Pass (do not filter) upper left and lower right quadrants of Fourier space (default = False).